vroger11/vroger11.github.io/docs/en/blog/2025/06-22-parquet-benchmark-pandas-polars-duckdb.md

 | DuckDB | Competitive loading and SQL-like flexibility |  High memory usage on categorical columns |

 Polars is impressive when used correctly, but I recommend it only if you're prepared to leverage its lazy execution model.
-As for DuckDB, I suggest avoiding it for workloads with categorical columns for now, since they are stored as `VARCHAR`, which defeats the purpose of efficient categorical encoding.
+As for DuckDB, I suggest avoiding it for workloads with Arrow categorical columns for now, since they are stored as `VARCHAR`, which defeats the purpose of efficient categorical encoding.

 ---